-Gary L. Messing is Distinguished Professor of Ceramic Science and Engineering, Head of the Department of Materials Science and Engineering, and co-Director of the Center for Innovative Materials Processing by Direct Digital Deposition (CIMP-3D) at the Pennsylvania State University.
-Before his current positions, he served as Director of the Materials Research Laboratory at Penn State, and was Founding Director of the NSF Industry/University Cooperative Research Center on Particulate Materials at Penn State.
+Gary L. Messing is Distinguished Professor Emeritus of Ceramic Science and Engineering and former Head of the Department of Materials Science and Engineering, and co-Director of the Center for Innovative Materials Processing by Direct Digital Deposition (CIMP-3D) at the Pennsylvania State University.
+He served as Director of the Materials Research Laboratory at Penn State, and was Founding Director of the NSF Industry/University Cooperative Research Center on Particulate Materials at Penn State.

 Dr. Messing received a B.S. degree in Ceramic Engineering at the New York State College of Ceramics at Alfred University in 1973 and a Ph.D. in Materials Science and Engineering at the University of Florida in 1977.

 He has published over 300 papers and co-edited 13 books.
 He is interested in improving ceramic materials for optical, piezoelectric and structural applications by regulating microstructure evolution using innovative approaches, including seeding of phase transformations, sintering stress analysis, and templated grain growth.
-In 2009 he was appointed Editor in Chief of the Journal of Materials Research.
+He was Editor in Chief of the Journal of Materials Research from 2009-2022.